 The line graphs show the information about employment scenario in Fredonia by gender in six different employment sectors during 1975 and 1995.
 It is very clear from the overall trend that men were pretty much dominating the job markets both during 1975 and 1995, but women made progress in the given 20 years period.

 According to the first graph that depicts the employment status in 1975, there were far more male employees in all the employment sectors than its opposite sex.
 Nearly half of the employees in the manufacturing industry were men.
-Most strikingly, 75% of finance sector employees were male.
-However, women appeared to be competing shoulder to shoulder against their male counterpart in the communication sectors.
+Most strikingly, 75% of financial sector employees were male.
+However, women appeared to be competing for shoulder to shoulder against their male counterpart in the communication sectors.

 Turning to the 1995 data, females had made a significant improvement in securing jobs in different employment sectors.
-Om top of that, women outmatched the male counterpart in securing jobs in communication and wholesale & retail trade industry.
+On top of that, women outmatched the male counterpart in securing jobs in communication and wholesale & retail trade industry.
 Furthermore, nearly half of the communication sector employees were women.
 In finance sector as well, women were not very far behind.

 Comparing the two graphs, it seems very clear that in between those twenty years the number of male employees in these sectors had remained considerably the same, but there was a considerable increase of female employees in the majority of these job sectors.

 The line graphs provide data on the workforce in six different professions in the Republic of Freedonia in 1975 and 1995.
 As is observed, the graphs illustrate the progress of empowering women in the work market over the twenty years, even the number of females exceeded the number of males in some work fields.

 The line graphs illustrate the number of male and female workers in various employment sectors of the Republic of Fredonia in the year 1975 and 1995.
 The first point to note is that the highest number of male and female workers were occupied in the public sector and wholesale and retail trade sector in both years.